Can AI Prompt Humans? Multimodal Agents Prompt Players' Game Actions and Show Consequences to Raise Sustainability Awareness: Abstract

 \section{Abstract}

 Unsustainable behaviors are challenging to prevent due to their long-term, often unclear consequences.
 Games offer a promising solution by creating artificial environments where players can immediately experience the outcomes of their actions.
 To explore this potential, we developed EcoEcho, a GenAI-powered game leveraging multimodal agents to raise sustainability awareness.
 These agents engage players in natural conversations, prompting them to take in-game actions that lead to visible environmental impacts.
 We evaluated EcoEcho using a mixed-methods approach with 23 participants.
 Results show a significant increase in intended sustainable behaviors post-game, although attitudes towards sustainability only slightly improved.
-This finding highlights the potential of multimodal agents and action-consequence mechanics to effectively motivate real-world behavioral changes such as raising environmental sustainability awareness.
+This finding highlights multimodal agents and action-consequence mechanics to effectively raising sustainability awareness and the potential of motivate real-world behavioral changes.

 \ccsdesc[500]{Human-centered computing~Empirical studies in collaborative and social computing}